hpaluch/zolist-go/README.md

 Goal is to list favorite menus using Zomato REST API as data source.

 > WARNING!
-It is work in progress - currently it just list of restaurants
+It is work in progress - currently it just list restaurants
+> using remote REST API

 This application currently demonstrates:
 * How to